 The police have been investigating whether charges for corporate manslaughter should be brought.

-Alexia’s mother, Vida Kwotuah, is represented by Emily Welstead at Hodge Jones & Allen Solicitors – “My client hopes that the inquest will uncover the circumstances surrounding Alexia’s death.”
+Alexia’s mother, Vida Kwotuah, is represented by Emily Welstead at Hodge Jones & Allen – “My client hopes that the inquest will uncover the circumstances surrounding Alexia’s death.”

 The Inquest is expected to last three to four days.